-Ring in spring with an awesome adventure filled with dense woodlands, volcanic ridges, and a rushing cascade (or two) this spring.
-From the Columbia River Gorge to the Cascade Mountain foothills, here are six of our favorite waterfall hikes, all located within sixty miles of the Portland area.
-Whether you’re looking for a level, stroller-friendly path or a dazzling misty payoff, these trails do not disappoint.
+Shake off the summer heat with an awesome adventure filled with dense woodlands, volcanic ridges, and a rushing cascade (or two).
+From the Columbia River Gorge to the Cascade Mountain foothills, the following are six of our favorite waterfall hikes, all located within sixty miles of the Portland area.
+Whether you’re looking for a level, stroller-friendly path or a dazzling misty payoff, these trails will give you just the experience you need to shake off the COVID blues.
 Read on for all the details.

 For a quick hike in the metro area, head to 312-acre Lacamas Lake Park.
 At the play area, follow the gravel path circling the lake through the trees.
 Nestled a short distance off the main trail is the falls, named for the round holes punched into the rock.
 An unexpected highlight is the fish screen and dam, located on the south side of the lake.
 With several sections of moderately steep terrain, this walk isn’t suitable for strollers.
 Make a day of it with visits the park’s other two waterfalls, also located off the main loop.

 When You Go: Free.
 The park is located 15 miles east of Vancouver, WA off Highway 14.
 Spots in front fill up fast, so look for the large overflow lot at the north end..

 The short, winding path – perfect for little legs – follows along the creek to an impressive 319-foot tumbler, the tallest in the Coast Range.
 The protected site, located south of Tillamook, is a 62-acre timber-turned-natural area, so be sure to enjoy the old-growth western red cedar, moss-draped maples, wildflowers, and other flora and fauna along the way.
 In late fall and winter, the waters are home to spawning salmon.

 Pandemic status: Park is open dawn to dusk with reduced services.